-You can download this Guide To Selling A Property, for easy reference.
+You can download our Guide To Buying and Selling A Property for easy reference.

 Selling a property can be difficult because you’re probably emotionally attached to your home.
 Parting with it can be really exciting, but also a little bittersweet.

 We want to take the stress and unpredictability out of the selling process by giving you all the information you need so you can understand what happens and all of the steps involved.